Predicting Human Intentions from Motion Only: A 2D+3D Fusion Approach

-In Fig. \ref{fig:ciao}, we show the different paradigms for action and activity analysis and our proposed new concept for intention prediction.
-The novelty stands from the fact that intentions cannot easily be predicted using discriminant previous information extracted from a certain anticipative data stream since, unlike the other paradigms, such data displays the same class of motor act which can be performed with different intentions.
-Despite this, in general, the prediction of intentions still remains a manageable, yet rather complex problem, as we will show in the following. \\ Previous attempts in classifying future or unfinished actions utilize developing motion patterns which are specific of the subsequent actions, since they contain some cues that undoubtedly help the recognition.
+Previous attempts in classifying future or unfinished actions utilize current developing motion patterns which are specific of the subsequent actions, since they contain some cues that undoubtedly help the recognition.
 For instance, if the goal is understanding whether two people are going to shake their hands or to give a high-five, by just looking at the first part of their interaction, a low wrist height can be an evidence of a handshaking \cite{Torralba:15,Savarese14}.
-Further, another important aspect of the entire activity recognition problem is that the current techniques are mainly exploiting the \emph{scene context} to support the classification (\cite{Cao:CVPR13,FZ:CVPR14,Amit:ACCV14,Xie:2013,Walker,Pei:2011,Kilner:2011,vanElk:2014} and \cite{Bubetal:2013}), \textit{i.e.}, the objects present in the scene and the knowledge about the actions associated to them are cues that can be utilized to help in making a correct inference of the ongoing action to be recognized.
+Further, another important aspect of the entire activity recognition problem is that the current techniques are mainly exploiting the scene context to support the classification (\cite{Cao:CVPR13,FZ:CVPR14,Amit:ACCV14,Xie:2013,Walker,Pei:2011,Amit:ACCV14,Kilner:2011,vanElk:2014}, and \cite{Bubetal:2013}), i.e., the objects present in the scene and the knowledge about the possible actions associated to them are cues that can be utilized to help in making a correct inference of the ongoing action to be recognized.